joshbrew/BT832A_Zephyr/README.md

 # BT832_Zephyr
-Working repository for the nRF52 Zephyr firmware, made for the BT832A prototype (24KB)
+Working repository for the nRF52 Zephyr firmware, made for a BT832A prototype (24KB)

 Recommended build tools: nRFConnect with VSCode.